PebbleTemplates/pebble/README.md

 # Pebble ![Continuous Integration](https://api.travis-ci.org/PebbleTemplates/pebble.svg?branch=master)

 Pebble is a java templating engine inspired by [Twig](http://twig.sensiolabs.org/).
-It separates itself from the crowd with it's inheritance feature and it's easy-to-read syntax.
+It separates itself from the crowd with its inheritance feature and its easy-to-read syntax.
 It ships with built-in autoescaping for security, and it includes integrated support for internationalization.

 For more information please visit the [wiki](https://github.com/PebbleTemplates/pebble/wiki).